Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 We developed a detailed project plan, breaking down tasks and assigning responsibilities.

-We stayed in sync with regular meetings and I made sure that everyone was extremely transparent with their progress.
-When we were falling behind on one area, I shifted resources to help in that area and avoid it becoming a bottleneck.
+We stayed in sync with regular meetings, and I made sure that everyone was extremely transparent with their progress.
+When we were falling behind in one area, I shifted resources to help in that area and avoid it becoming a bottleneck.

 We also stayed in communication with the client and briefed them on our progress - this was key as they steered us away from lower priority areas of analysis that would have taken up further time.